 Remember, whatever tools, technology or pedagogical approaches you choose to take, you are the arbiter of your online classroom, so don’t be afraid to bring your own personal flavour to that space and time as you strive to keep it interesting and salient for your students.
 I mean, really… what could possibly go wrong!?
 (And if does, that’s okay!)
 Simply more lessons learned.

-For a range of practical resources to inspire student interaction, check out our Approaches for teaching with technology:
+To explore more practical resources to inspire student interaction, check out this LX Team collection on adaptable resources for teaching with technology.